lawrencemcdaniel-dot-com/html/zicatela.yoga/wp-content/plugins/ultimate-social-media-icons/readme.txt

 == Changelog ==
+= 2.1.2 =
+* Solved: Text optimized

+= 2.1.1 =
+* Solved: design changes for chat.
+* Solved: curl calls to wp_remote calls.
+* Solved: unexpected charactor  "[" error for php version 5.3.

 = 2.1.0 =
+* New Feature: Chat for site admin on our settings page.
-* Solved: removed deprecated jQuery functions
+* Solved: removed deprecated jQuery functions.
-* Solved: Rectangle icon alignemnt problem on some themes
+* Solved: Rectangle icon alignemnt problem on some themes solved.

 = 2.0.9 =
 * Banner for animation section in Question 4 added